Yahya Ould Ahmed El Waghef: Biography

-On 30 June 2008, 39 deputies in the National Assembly (out of a total of 95) filed a motion of censure against Waghef's government.
+On 30 June 2008, 39 deputies in the National Assembly (out of a total of 95) filed a motion of censure against Yahya's government.
 Most of these deputies were from ADIL, although the RFD (the main opposition party) also declared its support for the censure motion.
-The deputies complained that Waghef's government had not presented a program and that too many positions in the government had been given to opposition parties and to figures who had served under President Maaouya Ould Sid'Ahmed Taya.
+The deputies complained that Yahya's government had not presented a program and that too many positions in the government had been given to opposition parties and to figures who had served under President Maaouya Ould Sid'Ahmed Taya.
 24 senators declared that they were in "unconditional solidarity" with the deputies who filed the censure motion.

-President Abdallahi, speaking on 2 July, called on the deputies to reconsider.
+President Sidi Mohamed, speaking on 2 July, called on the deputies to reconsider.
 He said that the motion was surprising because it was initiated by deputies belonging to the party that headed the government, and also because the government's program had not even been presented yet.
-In addition, Abdallahi argued that Waghef's government was so new that there had not been enough time to properly evaluate its performance, and he warned that he might dissolve the National Assembly if the censure motion was adopted.
-Before the censure motion could be voted on, Waghef and his government resigned on 3 July in order "to preserve the cohesion of the majority which supports [Abdallahi's] programme"; he urged unity and dialogue among ADIL and the presidential majority.
-Waghef was reappointed by Abdallahi on the same day.
+In addition, Sidi Mohamed argued that Yahya's government was so new that there had not been enough time to properly evaluate its performance, and he warned that he might dissolve the National Assembly if the censure motion was adopted.
+Before the censure motion could be voted on, Yahya and his government resigned on 3 July in order "to preserve the cohesion of the majority which supports [Sidi Mohamed's] programme"; he urged unity and dialogue among ADIL and the presidential majority.
+Yahya was reappointed by Sidi Mohamed on the same day.
 The deputies who supported the censure motion described the resignation and reappointment as a positive step and said that the composition of the next government should properly reflect the results of the previous election.

-Waghef said following his reappointment on 3 July that he wanted to form a government of "broad consensus".
-An opposition coalition composed of a dozen parties denounced Waghef's reappointment on 7 July.
-On 8 July, Waghef announced that no opposition parties would be included in the new government, thereby excluding the UFP and Tawassoul.
-The new government was named on 15 July; there were 30 members of this government, including 12 who were new to the government.
+Yahya said following his reappointment on 3 July that he wanted to form a government of "broad consensus".
+An opposition coalition composed of a dozen parties denounced Yahya's reappointment on 7 July.
+On 8 July, Yahya announced that no opposition parties would be included in the new government, thereby excluding the UFP and Tewassoul.

+The new Government was named on 15 July; there were 30 members of this government, including 12 who were new to the government.
 No members of the opposition were included in this government, and the ministers associated with Taya were also excluded.